core-interaction/core-interaction.github.io/syllabus.md

 This agreement is intended to help us create and maintain a safe, empathetic, and productive space for our course.
-It will live on [our course site](https://core-interaction.github.io), and can be revised and modified, with all of our input, over the semester.
+It can be revised and modified, with all of our input, over the semester.

 * The class should feel comfortable asking the instructor anything—nothing is too trivial, or embarrassing, or off-topic.
 Tangents are good.
 Students can ask via [Slack](https://core-one-interaction.slack.com/archives/C03UTLMBMDH), if they would like to remain anonymous.